PiMaker/pimaker.github.io/_texts/rvc1.md

 cpu.xreg1 = STATE_TEX[uint2(69, 0)].r;
 ```

-...which will index the state texture at coordinates `x=69,y=0`, take the value stored in the red color channel and decode it as general purpose register 1.
+...which will index the state texture at coordinates `x=69,y=0`, take the value stored in the red color channel and decode it as general purpose register (xreg) 1.

 `encode` looks like this:
 ```hlsl